RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - run `./manage.py migrate` to set up default database for `atlas`
   -  Note:
     - no `models.py` file exists in the `atlas` app, it only exists in the default `home`, `search`, and other future support apps e.g `blog`
-    - the `settings` directory has all of the configuration for the `atlas` app
+    - the `atlas/settings` directory has all of the configuration for the `atlas` app
 - edit `atlas` app by modifying `templates/base.html` template page.
 - copy paste HTML and tailwind code for homepage into `home` app  `templates/home/home_page.html` with hard coded content
 - create new `site_settings` app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`